 “Your job is to work on the crane.”
 She replied and flicked the harmless spider off her arm. “not on me.”

 The morning was hot and dry.
 The rain from last night had all but evaporated.
 Only an hour into the day and she was already cursing the gods.
 The wind whistled across the road they were sitting on, but brought with it only more heat, and more dust.
-She checked her equipment once more to make sure everything was in working order and her pockets to satisfy that she hadn’t forgotten anything.
+She checked her equipment once more to make sure everything was in working order.

 “There they come.”
 Gavin pointed into the distance, but Katherine had already spotted them.

-Alan Barrett; his robust and unique figure was easy to spot.
+Alan Barrett; his robust figure was easy to spot.

-Mark Shelby; he had been a decent worker in town, kept his mouth shut and did the job.
-At least, until he screwed it all up.
+Mark Shelby; he was a decent worker in town, kept his mouth shut and did the job.
+At least, until the screw up.